• Skip to primary navigation

 Now don’t overcrowd the baking sheet or your cauliflower could get mushy and won’t cook evenly.

 Meanwhile, soften cream cheese in your skillet over a low flame.
-Flavor with a 1/4 teaspoon of garlic powder, a 1/4 teaspoon of salt, and 2 tablespoons of parmesan cheese.
+Flavor with garlic powder, salt, and parmesan cheese.

 Then toss with your bite-size chunks of ham for about 5 more minutes.